 Logo Choice: Choose a logo for the side of your Upper.
-There are a lot of options here.
+The default is the Xv3 logo, but there are options for AWCY and a Hoodrat option.
 See the appendix for instruction on how to upload your own logo.

 Badge Choice: Imprints a small image near the front of the receiver.
 This image can also be customized using instructions found in the appendix.